Unified Commencement Frequently Asked Questions

 Tulane University is committed to hosting inclusive and accessible events, ensuring all individuals, including those with disabilities, can fully participate.
 Reasonable accommodations are provided under the Americans with Disabilities Act (ADA) and Section 504 of the Rehabilitation Act with sufficient notice.

-Accessible parking is available at Garage H and Level 1 of Garage 1A on a first-come, first-served basis.
-Additional accessible parking is located on the East and West sides of Sugar Bowl Drive.
+Pay-to-park accessible parking is located on the East and West sides of Sugar Bowl Drive and is available on a first-come, first-served basis.
 Parking is limited, so early arrival is strongly recommended.

 Rideshare services can drop off guests at Gate A Ground on Sugar Bowl Drive, parallel to Poydras Street.